mr-shaheer/Agentic_Researcher/README.md

 - 🔎 A **Researcher** hits the live web via Tavily to gather up-to-date sources
 - ✍️ A **Writer** synthesizes everything into a clean, readable report

-All of this is orchestrated by a central supervisor agent built on the **OpenAI Agents SDK (v0.17.5)**.
+All of this is orchestrated by a central supervisor agent built on the **OpenAI Agents SDK (v0.17.5)**, running on **Google Gemini** models via Gemini's OpenAI-compatible endpoint.

 > Think of it as hiring a research assistant who never sleeps, never skips sources, and always delivers on time.